-Contrastingly, Lohma et al. (2017) set off to disentangle phenotypic plasticity and local adaptation in stickleback (Gasterosteus aculeatus) under natural settings and test gene expression in migrants to new habitats.
-Despite populations under study (lake vs stream) exhibit divergently morphology, SNPs and immune gene (MHC) allele frequencies, no clear differences were found in transcriptomic profiles in reciprocal transplants.
+Contrastingly, Lohma et al. (2017) studied phenotypic plasticity and local adaptation in stickleback (Gasterosteus aculeatus) under natural settings and test if gene expression allow migrants to cope with new habitats.
+Despite populations from lakes and streams exhibiting different morphologies, and allele frequencies at immune genes (MHC), no clear differences were found in transcriptomic profiles in reciprocal transplants.
 Interestingly, individuals with local MHC alleles are more heavily parasitized than those with foreign ones when translocated between habitats.
 Since ontogeny contributes to overall adaptation, the authors recognized that disparities in sticklebacks’ transcriptional reaction norms may not allow to identify a definitive genetic cause underlying this observation.
 Theoretically, plasticity would evolve in more heterogeneous habitats, but greater transcriptomic plasticity was found in lake fish, which inhabit the more stable habitat.
 Overall, fish that migrate to the novel environment will display a gene expression profile characteristic of that habitat, suggesting that transcriptomic plasticity mitigates the physiological stress caused by different conditions.

-In conclusion, these studies exemplify the power of harnessing reciprocal transplants or manipulative experiments with transcriptomic tools as a way to bridge the gap between ongoing organismal responses to shifting conditions and their phenotypic response, as well as telling apart such plasticity from true evolutionary change in real or simulated environmental conditions.
+In conclusion, these studies exemplify the power of harnessing reciprocal transplants or manipulative experiments with transcriptomic tools as a way to bridge the gap between ongoing organismal responses to shifting conditions and their phenotypic response, as well as telling apart such plasticity from evolutionary change in real or simulated environmental conditions.
 Although the advent of gene RNA-seq has opened a new avenue for dissecting finer and hitherto unforeseen physiological responses, there are still caveats pertaining the time and origin of genetic sample that might confound transcriptomic profiling and the ensuing inferences based upon these methods.
-Likewise, there is an ongoing need to scale physiological experiments where more environmental variables and their interplay are taken into account, not to mention the inclusion of clear-cut fitness measures as proxy of real transitions in the genome from a phenotypic state to an adaptive one.
+Likewise, there is an ongoing need to scale physiological experiments where more environmental variables and their interplay are taken into account, not to mention the inclusion of fitness measures as proxy of transitions in the genome from a phenotypic state to an adaptive one.

 References